chviswa02/LinearRegression-Project/README.md

 # LinearRegression-Project

-PREDICT THE HEART DISEASE FOR ORGANISATION W.H.O.[WORLD HEALTH ORGANISATION],USING MACHINE LEARNING ALGORITHM RATE OF HEART ATTACK DISEASE WILL INCREASING OR DECREASING MANNER.
+*PREDICT THE HEART DISEASE FOR ORGANISATION W.H.O.[WORLD HEALTH ORGANISATION],USING MACHINE LEARNING ALGORITHM RATE OF HEART ATTACK DISEASE WILL INCREASING OR DECREASING MANNER.

+**Problem Statement**:

 W.H.O["WORLD HEALTH ORGANISATION"]ESTIMATED 12million THEIR RECORDS.ONE OF THEM HALF OF THEIR RESULT IS FOUND IN U.S.THE RESEARCH INTENDERS/SCHOLAR POINT OUT THE MOST RELEVANT RISK FACTOR OF HEART ATTACK.
 AS A DATA SCIENCE ENGINEER PREDICT THE OVERALL RISK USING MACHINE LEARNING ALGORITHM CALLED AS "LOGISTIC REGRESSION"

 TASK: